 Unlike the others, this badge type was made to be used often.
-The Serving Badge uses this badge type.
+This is the type of badge that powers the Serving Badge.
 Here's how it works.
 You provide a Group Type and it will show the badge enabled if they are a member of a group of that type or disabled if they aren't.
-The icon that's used for the badge comes from the Group Type's "Icon CSS Class."
-You can also set the color of the icon.
+The icon that is used for the badge comes from the Group Types "Icon CSS Class."
+There is an additional setting on the badge that allows you to set the color of the icon.